elwayman02/ember-scroll-modifiers/tests/dummy/app/templates/docs/did-intersect.md

 ```

 The options supported are documented in the MDN site under [Intersection observer options](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/IntersectionObserver#Intersection_observer_options).

+### Other arguments

+Besides `onEnter`, `onExit`, and `options`, `{{did-intersect}}` accepts the following named arguments:

+- `maxEnter`: a maximum number of times to allow the `IntersectionObserver` to be triggered for entering the viewport

+- `maxExit`: a maximum number of times to allow the `IntersectionObserver` to be triggered for entering the viewport

+- `isObserving`: whether to allow the `IntersectionObserver` to trigger at all.
+Useful for times when you want to programmatically control enabling and disabling observation of an element based on some tracked state in your own code.

 ## Testing
 Since the underlying IntersectionObserver behavior is non-deterministic, we provide a `did-intersect-mock` test helper to help you test `did-intersect` deterministically.